PlantForm, Bioapp and POSCO International sign MOU for Classical Swine Fever vaccine

 “We look forward to working with our project partners and leveraging the technical and operational synergies to advance plant-based biotechnology to improve animal and human health,” said Dr. Eun-Ju Sohn, Bioapp CEO.

-Under terms of the MOU, the companies will collaborate on three projects including: licensing and seeking regulatory approval for HERBAVAC™ in Canada and other markets in North and South America; contract manufacturing for plant-produced products; and technology development.
+Under terms of the MOU, the companies will collaborate on three projects including: licensing and seeking regulatory approval for HERBAVAC™for emergency preparedness purposes in Canada and other markets in North and South America; contract manufacturing for plant-produced products; and technology development.

 “This project presents an exciting opportunity that will help PlantForm continue to diversify our product pipeline with vaccines and treatments for farm animal health care,” said Stewart.
 PlantForm is also working with scientists at Agriculture and Agri-Food Canada and Western University to develop an oral vaccine that protects pigs against porcine epidemic diarrhea virus (PEDv) and an edible antibody to prevent E.coli infection in pigs.